easybuilders/easybuild-docs/docs/installation.md

 ### Step 3: Loading the EasyBuild module {: #eb_as_module_step3 }

-Once :ref:`eb_as_module_step2` is completed, you should be able to load the module that was generated alongside the EasyBuild installation.
+Once [Step 2: Using EasyBuild to install EasyBuild][eb_as_module_step2] is completed, you should be able to load the module that was generated alongside the EasyBuild installation.
 You will need to do this every time you start a new shell session.

 First, make the module available by running the following command (which will update the module search path environment variable `$MODULEPATH`):